 Now, let's take a closer look to the core parts of your intraMic.

-S-Type and C-Type cells
+S-Type and C-Type IC31 cells

-There are two types of intraMic cells, which are differentiated by the shape of their flat cable : S-Type for the saxophones, C-Type for the clarinets.
+There are two types of intraMic cells : S-Type for the saxophones, C-Type for the clarinets.

 The specificities of use and assembly of each cell are detailed further in this manual.